jossdoe/xpress/README.md

 ### Setting up scraping

 The backend-code for scraping is not included in this project, since I don't want to expose sensitive data specific to my work place.
 I might write an open-source version at some point.
-However, any simple node server with puppeteer will do!
-The tinkering part is transforming the output data into something that fits the data structure of Xpress, or the other way around.
-It should be fairly simple to figure out by reading through the `src/context/ScraperContext.js`-file and editing it to your liking.
+However, any simple node server with cheerio/puppeteer (or whatever language and technology you may want to use) will do!
+The important part is transforming the output data into something that fits the data structure of Xpress, or the other way around.
+You should be able to figure it out by reading through the `src/context/ScraperContext.tsx`-file and editing it to your liking.

 ## Backlog

-- Transitioning to TypeScript
 - Toasts
 - Hover-styles and animations
 - Adding dark mode